Respond to abnormal activity detected by ONTAP ARP

 Potential ransomware attack

 Respond to the attack and recover data from the ARP-created backup snapshot.
-After the data is recovered, run the following command to record your decision and resume normal ARP monitoring:
+After the data is recovered, run one of the following commands to record your decision and resume normal ARP monitoring:

 anti-ransomware volume attack clear-suspect -vserver <svm_name> -volume <vol_name> [<extension identifiers>] -false-positive false